Redlnn/lemon-new-tab-page/README_en.md

 - Fast⚡ – Purely local, high-performance, fast loading
 - Search 🔍 – Real-time suggestions and search engine selection
-- Flexible 🌈 – Customize and combine page layouts with rich options
+- Flexible 🌈 – Customize and combine page layouts to adjust appearance to your preference with rich options
 - Elegant 🎨 – Clean and visually pleasing interface
 - Wallpapers 🖼️ – Support for Bing daily wallpapers, custom online APIs, and local images/videos
 - Quotes 💬 – A classical Chinese poem or motivational quote each time you open a new tab
 - Open Source ⚛️ – No worries about privacy leaks or malicious code
-- Internationalization 🌐 – Built-in multi-language support (Simplified Chinese, Traditional Chinese， Cantonese, extensible)
+- Internationalization 🌐 – Built-in multi-language support (Include Simplified / Traditional Chinese, Cantonese)
-- Customization ⚙️ – Flexible configuration to adjust appearance to your preference
 - Shortcuts 🪜 – Display/pin frequently visited sites and add your own custom shortcuts
-- Dark Mode 🌓 – Support for dark mode, with automatic system theme detection
+- Dark Mode 🌓 – Support for dark mode, with an option to follow the system setting

 > [!NOTE]
-> This extension mimics part of Lime Start Page’s style—if that’s not your taste, please skip.
 > Contributions via PRs are welcome.
 Issues may not always be implemented.

 ## Changelog